yuriskinfo/cheat-sheets/README.md

 # Configuration, Debug and Diagnostics cheat sheets for Network and Linux based equipment

 All cheat sheets I created while doing my daily hands-on tasks of troubleshooting and configuring the production equipment.
 Make sure to __watch__ this repository to get notified on updates.
-And don't hesitate to star the repository if you found it useful.
-I also have a blog https://yurisk.info about these topics as well.
+Your stars on the repository as a sign that you found it useful are appreciated, thanks.
+I also blog at https://yurisk.info about these topics as well.